Upcoming Rides, Attractions, Refurbishments, and More!

 Thanks to your CarrotVision 3D glasses and other special effects, you’ll feel like you’re right there with Judy Hopps, Nick Wilde, and other characters on an adventure through different biomes seen in the film.

-Zootopia: Better Zoogether! replaces the current “It’s Tough to Be a Bug” show in Winter 2025 (exact date TBD) — and it’s a safe bet that the new show will be a bit less heebie-jeebie-inducing for little kids and squeamish adults versus the current offering.
+Regardless of when it opens, it’s a safe bet that the new show will be a bit less heebie-jeebie-inducing for little kids and squeamish adults versus the current offering.
 I’m excited to see what this new show has in store!

-Disney Starlight (Nighttime Parade)
+Disney Starlight: Dream the Night Away (Nighttime Parade)

 • Opening Date: Summer 2025